resourcium/resourcium.github.io/content/requirements/index.md

 ### Non-functional requirements:
-- The source code should be open source and freely available
+- The application must be responsive (Must)
-- The application must be responsive
+- The application must be deployable by other universities (Must)
-- The application must be deployable by other universities
+- The source code should be open source and freely available (Should)
-- The application should have a reasonable response time when users search for resources
+- The application should have a reasonable response time when users search for resources (Should)

 Note: Requirements may change over the course of the year according to the clients' demand.